 To limit fuel price increases at gas stations, the government of Italy imposes managers to display national average prices in order to improve transparency.
 The government considers recent price hikes are due to speculation.

-With prices on average close to 2 euros (2.15 dollars) per liter, and in some places up to 2.5 euros, consumers in Italy need to pay for one of the most expensive fuel compared with the cost of life among the Euro area.
+With prices on average close to 2 euros (2.15 dollars) per liter, and in some places up to 2.5 euros, consumers in Italy need to pay for one of the most expensive fuels compared with the cost of living in the Euro area.
 Moreover, gasoline prices grew about 10 percent during the first week of January.

-And in an attempt to limit inflation on energy price, the Italian council of ministers approved on January 10 a decree that will impose more transparency to gas station managers.
-They will need to clearly display national average price of fuel to consumers next to the price they charge, or else will face a penalty.
+And in an attempt to limit inflation on energy prices, the Italian council of ministers approved on January 10 a decree that will impose more transparency on gas station managers.
+They will need to clearly display the national average price of fuel to consumers next to the price they charge, or else will face a penalty.
 Gas station managers may face a suspension of activity from 7 to 90 days in case of recidivism.

 To do so, average prices of fuel across the 55,000 gas stations of the country will now be monitored daily instead of weekly by the ministry of Entreprises and Made in Italy.